 And it makes sense us doing so.
 Like no other industry, we have years and years of experience in working with values; in creating something out of nothing; in simplifying problems, in coming up with new solutions and in making something irresistibly attractive.
 If we put this to work beyond advertising, magic can happen.
 Like no other we can make science become relevant and beneficiary on a daily basis.
 Which is the key to creating meaningful business.
 But don’t get me wrong:

 “We would still have people spend money, but we would help them make better and more rewarding choices in spending that money.
 Giving business and marketing a new lifeline.”

 But apart from the business logic behind it, I personally find it very exciting that taking behaviour as a starting point opens up a myriad of additional possibilities to inject my creativity.
 And I think it is very rewarding to use my creative thinking to change the world without having to turn into Mother Theresa and become all Dalai Lama about my material possessions or making money.
 God knows we already have enough problems to solve.
-If our creative capabilities can make the world or even the life of someone even just a little bit better, easier, happier or healthier and in hindsight we are designated as the people who were part of human-centred revolution that connected behaviour with economics, I can feel pride in what I am doing.
+If our creative capabilities can make the world or even the life of someone even just a little bit better, easier, happier or healthier and in hindsight, we are designated as the people who were part of a human-centred revolution that connected behaviour with economics, I can feel pride in what I am doing.

 All it took for me is the willingness to change my perspective and make the shift to becoming a behavioural designer instead of a campaign creative.
-Leaving me with thrilling task to re-invent myself as creative director, redirect creative output, re-shape the creative culture and redefine the creative process.
+Leaving me with a thrilling task to re-invent me as creative director, redirect creative output, re-shape the creative culture and redefine the creative process.
 But, that’s OK.
 Sometimes you also have to influence your own decision making by jumping across some barriers.
 After all, we are saving the world.